mununki/rescriptdep/vscode-rescriptdep/README.md

 - **ReScript: Show Dependency Graph**: Shows the full dependency graph of your project
 - **ReScript: Focus On Module Dependencies**: Focuses on a specific module and its relationships
+- **ReScript: Show Unused Modules**: Identifies and visualizes modules that have no dependents (potentially unused code)
 - **ReScript: Clear Dependency Cache**: Clears the cached dependency data for improved accuracy after major changes

 ## Cache Management